Mona-Klj/Electronic_Sales_Analysis_USA/README.md

 * Change the type of columns (to_numeric, to_datetime, astype)

 Once we have cleaned up our data a bit, we move the data exploration section.
 In this section we explore 5 high level business questions related to our data:
 * What was the best month for sales?
-How much was earned that month ?
+How much was earned that month?
 * What city sold the most product?
 * What time should we display advertisemens to maximize the likelihood of customers buying products?
 * What products are most often sold together?